 Fitted on a new new brown crocodile embossed genuine leather strap.

-This watch is very old and while it has passed our testing and does keep time and has a good power reserve, it must be taken into account that it is a vintage watch and its accuracy is not to be compared to modern quartz watches.
+This watch is very old and while it runs and has a good power reserve, it must be taken into account that it is a vintage watch with a simple movement and its accuracy is not to be compared to modern quartz watches.

 This watch comes in a practical travel case, certificate of authenticity and one year warranty from Arlington watches.